PSR B0943+10: Mode Switch, Polar Cap Geometry, and Orthogonally Polarized Radiation: Discussion

 A possible answer to this question lays in the origin of the precursor component.
-As is shown in Section~\ref{sec:sec3}, Q mode pulse profile has a precursor component while B mode has not.
 As is mentioned above, compared with the main pulse component, the precursor component is radiated higher (further from pulsar surface) by radiating particles with larger Lorentz factor $\gamma$.
-A simple picture on radiating particles \citep[e.g.,][]{1975ApJ...196...51R} is that all primary particles are accelerated to very large $\gamma_{\text{primary}}$ ($\sim 10^{6}$) near the pulsar surface, and then flow along magnetic field lines, losing energy through curvature radiation, and high-energy photons produce secondary particles.
+A simple picture on radiating particles \citep[e.g.,][]{1975ApJ...196...51R} is that all primary particles are accelerated to very large $\gamma_{\text{primary}}$ ($\sim 10^{6}$) near the pulsar surface, and then flow along magnetic field lines, losing energy through radiation, and high-energy photons produce secondary particles.
 After several turns of cascade reactions, finally radiating particles radiate radio frequency waves at certain heights, which is observed by us.
-According to estimations of primary particles' Lorentz factor like \cite{2023PhRvD.107h1301S}, We state that since the precursor component's radiating particles have larger Lorentz factors and has gone through longer ways along magnetic field lines losing more energy, the precursor component may originate from primary particles with larger $\gamma_{\text{primary}}$ than those contribute to the main pulse component.
+According to estimations of primary particles' Lorentz factor like \cite{2023PhRvD.107h1301S}, we state that since the precursor component's radiating particles have larger Lorentz factors and has gone through longer ways along magnetic field lines losing more energy, the precursor component may originate from primary particles with larger $\gamma_{\text{primary}}$ than those contribute to the main pulse component.

 High-energy primary particles and secondary particles can flow back and hit the surface to form hotspots which lead to X-ray emission~\citep[e.g.,][]{2000ApJ...532.1150Z,2001ApJ...556..987H}.
 Under such logic, the component with higher-energy primary particles might be related with a hotter hotspot.
 In B0943$+$10's case, the hotspot associated with the precursor component is hotter than the hotspot associated with the main pulse component.
 It's also possible that the precursor component, or the Q mode profile as a whole, originates nearer to the magnetic axis than B mode (like the light purple dash-dotted line in Figure~\ref{fig:geomapping}), which results in higher energy secondary particles for Q mode radio radiation origin.
 All two processes above make Q mode X-ray pulsation stronger than B mode.